Bang Bang Chicken Bowl Recipe

 • 3 cups cooked rice

-• 1 cup shredded red or green cabbage
+• 1 cup shredded green or purple cabbage

 • 1 cup shredded carrots

-• 1 small cucumber, thinly sliced or cut into matchsticks
+• 1 small cucumber, thinly sliced or cut in half moons

 • 2 green onions, thinly sliced